 Metal Type: White gold, yellow gold | Carat Weight: 4 1/5 | Necklace Size: call to inquire | Clarity: VS1

 What to Look for When Shopping for a Lab-Grown Diamond Tennis Necklace

 Color Grade and Cut

-“Although the clarity of the diamonds in a tennis necklace is important, the color grade and cut quality are more important to get a dazzling necklace,” says Money.
+“Although the clarity of the diamonds in a tennis necklace is important, the color, grade, and cut quality are more important to get a dazzling necklace,” says Money.
 “As each diamond is small in size and carat weight, it will not be easy to tell the difference between an internally flawless diamond without expert training and equipment,” she adds.
-Money recommends getting a necklace that is considered “eye clean” which means “any blemishes or imperfections affecting the clarity will not be noticeable to the naked eye.”
+Money recommends finding a necklace that is considered “eye clean,” which means that “any blemishes or imperfections affecting the clarity will not be noticeable to the naked eye.”
 Doing so “can help when working with a budget and without affecting the visible beauty of the necklace.”

 What Are Tennis Necklaces?